Eight Ways to Truly Help the Homeless

 If Jesus were walking the earth today, He would certainly spend time with the homeless.
 He would speak with them, heal them, and help them.
 Today, Jesus chooses to work through those who believe and follow Him.

 Exposure to the elements, dirt, occasional violence, and lack of purpose all drain years from a person’s life.
 God can use your prayers and the brutality and the futility of life of the street to bring many of the broken to Himself.

 6. Take precautions for your own safety.

 Some living on the streets are criminals and fugitives running from the law.
 Always be prudent while talking with street people.
 Stay in areas where other people can see you.
 Don’t take unnecessary chances.

 7. Encourage the homeless to get help at Valley Rescue Mission.

 The homeless will find a hot meal, safe-shelter, clean clothing, vocational training, biblical counsel, job placement, and care.
 Most importantly, they will find a loving, caring staff ready and willing to help them back to a productive life.

 8. Support and/or Volunteer at Valley Rescue Mission.

 Rescue missions are supported entirely by gifts from individuals, churches, businesses, civic groups, organizations, foundations, grants, and bequests.
-When you give a financial gift to the rescue mission, you can rest assured that your funds will be used to help those who are hungry and homeless, 365 days a year.
+When you give a financial gift to the Mission, you can rest assured that your funds will be used to help those who are hungry and homeless in our community, 365 days a year.